swonner/Elemental-Excess-RIS-Code/README.md

 # Elemental-Excess-RIS-Code
-This repository compiles code that you can use to calculate an elemental excess on composition profiles.
-This code was primarily written in order to quantify radiation-induced segregation.
+This repository compiles code that can be used to calculate an elemental excess (atoms/nm^2^) from on one dimensional composition profiles displaying segregation.
+This code was primarily written in order to quantify radiation-induced segregation in 316L Steel.